mackelab/lfi-experiments/README.md

   --pdb-iter INTEGER          Number of iterations after which to debug.
   --prior-alpha FLOAT         If iw_loss is True, will use this alpha as
                               weight for true prior in proposal distribution.
-                              [default: 0.25]
+                              [default: 0.2]
   --rep LIST OF INTEGERS      Specify the number of repetitions per
                               n_components model, seperation by comma.
 For
-                              instance, '2,1' would mean that 2 itertions with 1 component are run, and 1 iteration with 2 components are run.  [default: 2, 1]
+                              instance, '2,1' would mean that 2 rounds with 1
-  --rnn INTEGER               If specified, will use many-to-one RNN with
-                              specified number of hidden units instead of summary statistics.
+                              component are run, and 1 round with 2 components are run.  [default: 2, 1] --rnn INTEGER               If specified, will use many-to-one RNN with specified number of hidden units instead of summary statistics.
   --samples LIST OF INTEGERS  Number of samples, provided as either a single
                               number or as a comma seperated list.
-If a list is provided, say '1000,2000', 1000 samples are drawn for the first iteration, and 2000 samples for the second iteration.
-If more iterations than elements in the list are run, 2000 samples will be drawn for those (last list element).
+If a list is provided, say '1000,2000', 1000 samples are drawn for the first round, and 2000 samples for the second round.
+If more rounds than elements in the list are run, 2000 samples will be drawn for those (last list element).  [default: 2000] --seed INTEGER              If provided, network and simulation are seeded --sim-kwargs TEXT           If provided, will be passed as keyword arguments to simulator.
-                              [default: 2000]
-  --seed INTEGER              If provided, network and simulation are seeded --sim-kwargs TEXT           If provided, will be passed as keyword arguments
-                              to simulator.
 Seperate multiple keyword